thomd/on-webpack/README.md

 ## Externalize Dependencies to be Loaded via CDN

-To externalize dependencies from the bundle (e.g. to reduce size) and load them from a CDN, declare these dependencies and their variable-names in `webpack.config.prod.js` like this (as an example for externalizytion of React):
+To externalize dependencies from the bundle (e.g. to reduce size) and load them from a CDN, declare these dependencies and their variable-names in `webpack.config.prod.js` like this (as an example for externalization of React):

 ```diff
     module.exports = merge(base, {